 The Seas with Nemo and Friends

-You can see all of your favorite characters from the Finding Nemo movie on this relatively new Epcot ride.
+You can see all of your favorite characters from the Finding Nemo movie on this gentle Epcot ride.
 Launched in 2007 The Seas with Nemo and Friends appeals to all ages.
 Guests board a slow moving clamobile and glide past the 5.7 million gallon aquarium which appears to feature Nemo and his friends.
 The technology on this ride is amazing and the effect combines animation with the real creatures of the sea in the huge aquarium.
+It is a secondary attraction, but we still think it is worth your time, unless the line is long.
+Fortunately the line is all inside, so it can be a welcome escape from the Florida heat at the height of the summer.

 There is no height requirement for The Seas with Nemo and Friends and this is definitely a feel good attraction for every member of the family.